Vitali covering lemma

 In mathematics, the Vitali covering lemma is a combinatorial and geometric result commonly used in measure theory of Euclidean spaces.
 This lemma is an intermediate step, of independent interest, in the proof of the Vitali covering theorem.
 The covering theorem is credited to the Italian mathematician Giuseppe Vitali.
 The theorem states that it is possible to cover, up to a Lebesgue-negligible set, a given subset E of Rd by a disjoint family extracted from a Vitali covering of E.

 Vitali covering lemma

-There are two basic version of the lemma, a finite version and an infinite version.
+There are two basic versions of the lemma, a finite version and an infinite version.
 Both lemmas can be proved in the general setting of a metric space, typically these results are applied to the special case of the Euclidean space $\mathbb{R}^d$.
 In both theorems we will use the following notation: if $B = B(x,r)$ is a ball and $c \geq 0$, we will write $cB$ for the ball $B(x,cr)$.